mikkosiikaniemi/dude-twitter-feed/README.md

 ## License
 Dude Tweets feed is released under the GNU GPL 2 or later.

+## Installation
+1. Clone this repository to your WordPress installation's plugins folder.
+2. Run `composer install` inside the cloned folder to install the required TwitterOAuth library and its dependencies.

+You can also include this plugin as a [Composer](#composer) dependency in your project.

 ## Usage
 This plugin does not have settings page or provide anything visible on front-end.
 So it's basically dumb plugin if you don't use any filters listed below.